-Failure of Altisource to effectively perform its obligations under various agreements with Residential and us, including the Altisource Master Services Agreement, could have an adverse effect on Residential's and our business and performance.
+Failure of Altisource to effectively perform its obligations under various agreements with Residential and us could have an adverse effect on Residential's and our business and performance.

 Both Residential and we will engage Altisource to provide services subsequent to the Separation.
-We believe that this relationship will provide Residential with significant competitive advantages.
-If for any reason Altisource is unable to perform the services described under these agreements at the level and/or the cost that the Company anticipates, alternate service providers may not be readily available on acceptable terms or at all, which could adversely affect Residential's and our operating results as well as our ability to execute our business plan.
+If for any reason Altisource is unable to effectively provide such services described under these agreements, alternate service providers may not be readily available on acceptable terms or at all, which could adversely affect Residential's and our operating results.